 Phobias rarely have a single cause, but there are the three main factors to consider:

 - Previous traumatic or painful events.
 The experience of being bitten by a dog can then ‘sensitise’ a fear of dogs.
-These sensitising events can be quite subtle; frequent unpleasant experiences on a plane can ‘build up’ to create a flying phobia over time – they are not always caused by a single traumatic episode.
+These sensitising events can sometimes be quite subtle.
+For instance, frequent unpleasant experiences on a plane can ‘build up’ over time to create a flying phobia – they are not always caused by a single traumatic episode.